EstherNgeno/Week4-code-challenge-Flatdango/README.md

 # Setup

 Open index.html in your browser.
-Run json-server --watch db.json to start the backend.
+Run npx json-server --watch db.json to start the backend.

 # Technology used